bussilab/crescale/README.md

 # Implementations of stochastic cell rescaling

-This repository contains the reference implementations for the stochastic cell rescaling barostat presented in Bernetti and Bussi, in preparation.
+This repository contains the reference implementations for the stochastic cell rescaling barostat presented in Bernetti and Bussi, Pressure control using stochastic cell rescaling, [arXiv:2006.09250](https://arxiv.org/abs/2006.09250) (2020).

 The modified SimpleMD code is contained in [this directory](./simplemd).